BenderBoosha/Machine-Learning-Projects/README.md

 # Read Me
 Here is a repository of Jupyter Notebooks for all my Projects.
-I am following the IBM Professional Certificate course, so projects with **"Course #"** will overlap with that course.
+I am following the IBM Professional Certificate course, so projects under the section were completed in unison with the certificate.

 ## Cryptography_Projects
 Here are all the projects that I did in my cryptography course at Virginia Tech.
 The following notebook has code blocks for each different algorithm that we learned.
 Algorithms are not explained in the code.